 The Light of God will be seen on Israel.
 All the surviving nations of the earth will realize it is the Lord God who has sent Christ.
 They then will come and bring their wealth to Jerusalem.

-Therefore thy gates shall be open continually; they shall not be shut day nor night; that men may bring unto thee the forces of the Gentiles, and that their kings may be brought.
+Therefore your [the Church’s] gates shall be open continually; they shall not be shut day or night, that men may bring to you the wealth of the Gentiles, and their kings in procession.
 (Isaiah 60:11)